 Post-traumatic stress disorder (PTSD) is a mental health condition that can trigger feelings of anger, confusion, nightmares, isolation, and hyperarousal.
 These distressing symptoms, along with flashbacks, can make it challenging for trauma survivors to sleep or carry out daily activities at home, school, and work.
 This may lead to feelings of helplessness or embarrassment and result in self-isolation to avoid drawing attention.
 Unfortunately, this is a common experience for people with PTSD.

-Raising awareness about this condition helps to dispel misconceptions surrounding it while educating sufferers on its causes and treatments.
+Raising awareness about this condition helps to dispel misconceptions surrounding it while educating sufferers on its causes and treatments, which is why there is a National PTSD Screening Day to help those who may be experiencing common signs and symptoms of PTSD.
 This helps to destigmatize PTSD and opens a much-needed pathway to support and treatment.

 PTSD Services: Community Events, Webinars, Workshops, and Support Groups